kean/Regex/README.md

 - `.caseInsensitive` – match letters in the pattern independent of case.
 - `.multiline` –  control the behavior of `^` and `$` anchors.
 By default, these match at the start and end of the input text.
 If this flag is set, will match at the start and end of each line within the input text.
 - `.dotMatchesLineSeparators` – allow `.` to match any character, including line separators.

-# Matcher and Performance

-Regex switches between two different algorithm for matching depending on what features are used in the pattern.
-It uses *fast* algorithm for most features, and *slow* algorithm when either *backreferences* or *lazy* quantifiers are used.
-It's best to avoid the later!

-> *Fast* algorithm executes NFA iteratively by keeping track of all reachable states for the current index and checking reachability using DFS.
-It scales well for large inputs and can handle complex patterns. *Slow* algorithm executes NFA using backtracking.

-`Regex` is fully thead safe.

 # Not supported Features